andyharless/sapphograms/README.md

    ]. νέφ[
        ]     [
 ```
-Reading this line by line, I get (ignoring a space in the first line that wasn't evident in the browser rendering of the site):
+(The whitespace has been slightly modified from the version at Digital Sappho, and, as regards whitespace and such, my interpreation here is slightly different than what you will get from reading the characters digitally in sequence.)
+Reading this line by line, I get:
 ```
 gap, dot, nu, dot, space, omicron, dot, gap, newline gap, alpha, mu, phi, dot, gap, newline